Cosmo Technologies Vs. Sun Pharmaceuticals – Why US9320716 May Get Invalidated?

 There are more such papers published before 1999 that disclose about such coatings to directly deliver the drug to the inflamed portion of the bowel, another such paper being A cortisol suppression dose–response comparison of budesonide

-On dwelling more deep in the analysis, we found a patent US5858998A filed in Sep 1997 by German company Dr. Falk Pharma that talks about the homogeneous composition of the tablet including lipophilic and hydrophilic compounds.
+On dwelling deeper in the analysis, we found a patent US5858998A filed in Sep 1997 by German company Dr. Falk Pharma that talks about the homogeneous composition of the tablet including lipophilic and hydrophilic compounds.

 Here is the relevant text from this reference –